-The Gramm-Leach-Bliley Act amended the FHLBank Act to permit each FHLBank to issue one or two classes of capital stock, each with sub-classes.
-Class A capital stock (Class A stock) is redeemable on six months written notice from a member and Class B capital stock (Class B stock) is redeemable on five years written notice from a member.
+Each FHLBank is permitted to issue one or two classes of capital stock, each with sub-classes.
+Class A capital stock (Class A stock) is redeemable on six-months written notice from a member and Class B capital stock (Class B stock) is redeemable on five-years written notice from a member.
 If a member withdraws its membership from an FHLBank, it may not acquire shares of any FHLBank for five years after the date on which its divestiture of capital stock is completed.
 This restriction does not apply if the member is transferring its membership from one FHLBank to another FHLBank on an uninterrupted basis.
-The FHFA's regulation that implemented a capital structure for the FHLBanks, as required by the Gramm-Leach-Bliley Act, also established risk-based and leverage capital requirements for the FHLBanks.
-(See Note 17 - Capital to the accompanying combined financial statements.)
+The FHFA's regulation that implemented a capital structure for the FHLBanks also established risk-based and leverage capital requirements for the FHLBanks.
+(See Note 16 - Capital to the accompanying combined financial statements.)